kubernetes-sigs/aws-ebs-csi-driver/README.md

 ## Releases

-The EBS CSI Driver publishes monthly releases and bi-weekly Helm chart releases.
-Security vulnerabilities will be addressed as soon as possible.
+The EBS CSI Driver publishes monthly releases.
+Unscheduled releases may be published for patches to security vulnerabilities and other fixes deemed urgent.

 The EBS CSI Driver follows [semantic versioning](https://semver.org/).
 The version will be bumped following the rules below: